tsarax/Home-Price-Predictor-App/README.md

 ```
 make all
 ```
 If you do not want to use default settings, the data is created and the model is trained using a makefile.
-Edit the makefile and 'config.yml' to change input, output, and config paths.
+Edit the `makefile` to change input, output, and config paths.
+To change attributes of the model and paths for getting data and training, edit `config.yml`.
+If your path is not in a  `data` folder, please create whichever folder you would like to use by doing `mkdir folder`.

 To edit these files:
 ```